9SMTM6/mcmc-demo/README.md

   * avoids going over the CPU
   * in App::new the creation_context holds the wgpu device and queue that are also used by egui.
     I believe that its required to use these to use buffers etc without going over the CPU.
-    I could perhaps immediately stick these references into another object that then recieves gpu tasks.
+    I could perhaps immediately stick these references into another object that then receives gpu tasks.
     This object could dispatch that work from a background thread in native as a later optimization (with tests whether that actually does anything for perf).

 ### WebGPU Synchronization